tschmutzer/kmasker/README.md

 Kmasker --run --fish --fasta query.fasta --kindex At1

 Check input sequence for long sequence stretches with low repetitiveness.
-As a results candidate sequences with good target specififity and functionality are selected.
+As a results candidate sequences with good target specificity and functionality are selected.

 #### gRNA